 Referees must arrange an appointment for a CRC check by contacting their County FA.

-Please note from September 2014, Referees will be responsible for the organisation of their CRC verification.
+Please note, referees are responsible for the organisation of their CRC verification.
 It is the joint responsibility of the League, Clubs and Referees to ensure that all referees officiating in their league hold a current, approved CRC.
 This information has been provided by The FA who state that;

 “The FA’s Safeguarding policy is underpinned by legislation and it is imperative that actions are taken in line with this guidance to ensure we are compliant with the legal and policy requirements”.

 This is why the Leagues Referee ID card scheme is so vitally important.
 Referees are issued with an ID card once the League has made checks and confirmed with the appropriate County FA.
 Any refs who are suspended or no longer compliant are removed from the League list on the website.
 The list operates in conjunction with the ID card.

 Tue 1st Dec @ 21:54:42 (4557 Views)